 Although functional, our current play area is tired and dated.
 We have 117 children registered accessing our services who use the play area.
 It currently doesn’t afford our children the fun and adventure experienced by others; So we plan to build an area that will both fire imagination and bring new experiences.

-It will include Hobbit Houses, a new sensory garden, covered walk-ways with raised flower beds and a wheelchair accessible mud kitchen.
+It will include a large Hobbit House!, a new sensory garden, covered walk-ways with raised flower beds and a wheelchair accessible mud kitchen.

 The raised flowers beds will provide gardening opportunities in all weathers, they will be sited along the new walk-ways which will be covered to provide shelter from the rain.

 An accessible mud kitchen will ensure our children can enjoy ‘cooking’ some very messy mud pies, possibly for the first time!